kalle-app/kalle/CONTRIBUTING.md

 `npm run db:seed` seeds the database (optional, but recommended).

+`npx prisma migrate dev --preview-feature` creates and applies a database migration, in case you changed your `schema.prisma`.

 `npm test` executes unit & integration tests.
 The first run can take a while, it'll fetch some Docker images in the background.

 `npm cypress:open` starts Cypress (e2e tests).